 Evil Laugh is a 1986 American slasher horror film produced and directed by Dominick Brascia (Hard Rock Nightmare; Friday the 13th Part V; Rush Week) from a screenplay co-written with Steven Baio, who also stars.

-The movie stars Ashlyn Gere (Creepozoids, Lunch Meat and many adult movies), Tony Griffin, and Jody Gibson.
+The movie stars Ashlyn Gere (Creepozoids, Lunch Meat and many skin flicks), Tony Griffin, and Jody Gibson.